Fountain at Point State Park in downtown Pittsburgh

 Pretty view of the Pittsburgh skyline at Point State Park

-Point State Park is located at: 601 Commonwealth Place.
+The park is located at: 601 Commonwealth Place.
 Metered parking is available, although limited especially on busy event weekends.
 The best time to visit is Sunday morning as parking meters are free and crowds are typically at their lowest levels.
+Another option is to park in The Strip District (there is lots of free street parking available if you arrive early enough) and bike over.

 Dining options

-While there are no restaurants within immediate proximity, you can walk just a short distance to access some of the downtown establishments.
-A few nearby options:
+While there are no restaurants within immediate proximity, you can walk or bike just a short distance to access some of the downtown establishments.
+A few nearby options which I recommend:

 Primanti Bros – Sports pub known for their iconic sandwiches topped with meats, cheeses, veggies, fries, and coleslaw.